Michael D Nunez

 I build computer models (computer simulations based on math) to help us understand how our brains work and why we behave the way we do.
 For example, I study decision-making by analyzing data from experiments where people play simple games while wearing sensors that record their brain activity.
 I use modern statistical methods to compare computer models to real data and work on improving these techniques.

 I work as an Assistant Professor in the Psychological Methods group at the University of Amsterdam in The Netherlands.
-I am a member of both the Mathematical Cognitive Neuroscience Laboratory and the Amsterdam Mathematical Psychology Laboratory.
+I lead the Mathematical Cognitive Neuroscience Laboratory, and I am a member of the Amsterdam Mathematical Psychology Laboratory.
+I teach bachelor, master's, and PhD courses on statistics, programming, and model-based cognitive neuroscience.
 I am also a loving husband & father, and an enthusiastic rock climber.